Last Updated on December 15, 2022 by Kayla

 2. Practice gratitude

-Embracing your uniqueness and appreciating things you already have helps cultivate a positive attitude and takes the focus off comparing yourself to others.
+Embracing your uniqueness and appreciating things you already have helps cultivate an attitude of gratitude and takes the focus off comparing yourself to others.
 Some research shows that regular gratitude practice helps:

 - Increase long-term happiness